 SECTION 1.
-Ten percent (10%) of the active members of each District Association may propose any measure by petition or may order a referendum upon any act of the Delegate Assembly or the Board of Directors.
-When such initiated measure or referendum is proposed, it must, at the earliest possible date, be submitted by the Board of Directors to chartered local associations for vote by the active members of the Nebraska State Education Association.
-Such proposal or referendum shall become effective if it receives a majority of the votes cast upon the proposition by individual active members.
+Ten percent of the Active members of each district association may propose any measure by petition or may order a referendum upon any act of the Delegate Assembly or the NSEA Board of Directors.
+When such initiated measure or referendum is proposed, it must, at the earliest possible date, be submitted by the NSEA Board of Directors to chartered local associations for vote by the Active members of NSEA.
+Such proposal or referendum shall become effective if it receives a majority of the votes cast upon the proposition by individual Active members.

-■ Article XII: Amendments
+Article XII: Amendments

 SECTION 1.
 Amendments to these Bylaws may be adopted by a two-thirds vote of the Delegate Assembly.
-Amendments shall be proposed in writing at least thirty (30) days prior to the Assembly and referred to the Bylaws Committee for study and report.
+Amendments shall be proposed in writing at least 30 days prior to the Assembly and referred to the Bylaws Committee for study and report.

 SECTION 2.
-The President shall notify all delegates not less than thirty (30) days prior to the convening of the Delegate Assembly of any amendments to these Bylaws.
+The President shall notify all delegates no fewer than 30 days prior to the convening of the Delegate Assembly of any amendments to these Bylaws.

-■ Article XIII: Parliamentary Authority
+Article XIII: Parliamentary Authority

 SECTION 1.
-Robert's Rules of Order, Newly Revised, shall be the authority for all matters of procedure not covered by the Association's Bylaws.
+Robert's Rules of Order, Newly Revised, shall be the authority for all matters of procedure not covered by NSEA Bylaws.

-NSEA Resolutions

-Adopted at the 2017 NSEA Delegate Assembly
+NSEA Resolutions Adopted at the 2018 NSEA Delegate Assembly

-■ Serve as State's Voice for Education
+Serve as State's Voice for Education